Wall Heaters

 Do wall heaters use a lot of electricity?

-Thanks to built-in thermostats, especially programmable thermostats, wall heaters can bring a room or basement to the desired temperature and then turn themselves off.
+Thanks to built-in thermostats, especially programmable thermostats, wall heaters can quickly heat a room then turn themselves off.
 Running on a 120-volt power source and consuming 1,500 watts per hour, a typical convection wall heater may cost around five cents for every hour of use.

-Pic-a-watt heaters offer fine-tuning that lets owners adjust the wattage for the optimal heat, increasing efficiency and driving down electricity use even further.
+Pic-a-watt heaters offer fine-tuning that lets owners adjust the wattage for the optimal heat, increasing efficiency and lowers electricity use.

 Not all electric wall heaters are efficient, however, especially if they’ve been installed in the wrong place, don’t have enough insulation, or have too many or too few BTUs for the space.
 Correct installation of your electric wall heater is essential.

-Electric wall-mounted heaters can be left unattended for long periods of time due to their built-in safety features.
-Portable heaters cannot be left running unattended and should be unplugged when not in use.
+Yes, electric wall-mounted heaters can be left unattended for long periods of time due to their built-in safety features.
+If the wall unit is properly installed and has enough clearance from other objects, there is almost no danger of fire or damage.
+Unlike wall mount units, you cannot leave portable heaters running unattended and should unplug them when not in use.

 What is the difference between a wall heater and a space heater?